Gazz6767/SQLite-Header-Analyser/README.md

 <br>

 # Final Note: Vacuuming Types
 This seems to be an area with some amount of misinformation in the field.
 There are two (2) overarching types of vacuuming: **VACUUM (the pragma) and AUTO-VACUUM**.
-I would advise to not fall into this misinformation trap, as there are a few in the industry a lot of us fall for (for example outside of SQLite - yes, you can still do a RAM capture of a laptop even when it has been powered down and get data back from the previous sessions).
+I would advise to not fall into this misinformation trap, as there are a few in the industry a lot of us fall for (for example outside of SQLite - yes, you can still do a RAM capture of a laptop even when it has been powered down and get data back from the previous sessions - Halderman, J. A., et al. (2009).
+Lest We Remember: Cold Boot Attacks on Encryption Keys.
+Communications of the ACM).

 ### VACUUM
 This mode pertains to the PRAGMA what rebuilds the database into a new file.
 It *defragments* the database, rebuilding the B-Tree and removes all non-live data.
 Any non-live data is lost when the process happens.
 This can result in a smaller, quicker and better structured database.